formats back

 By Kira Goldring

 An age-old practice, gerrymandering is the manipulation of political elections through redrawing the boundaries of a district to favor one political party over another.
 This way, a district includes either more or fewer people who traditionally vote a certain way (see the video at the end of this article for more explanation).
-Both Republicans and Democrats have used gerrymandering to their advantage in the past and present, and the issue has recently made its way into the Supreme Court.
+Both Republicans and Democrats have used gerrymandering to their advantage in the past and present, and the issue has made its way into the Supreme Court.
 The question stands: Is gerrymandering a threat to America’s democracy?

 Below are three reasons it’s okay to continue the practice of gerrymandering, and three reasons it should be eliminated from the political system.